-Note: Hourly Labour Earnings in current Portuguese Escudos (PTE).
+Note: Hourly Labour Earnings in nominal Portuguese Escudos (PTE).
 Computations based on "Quadros de Pessoal" (1986-1988).

-3.2 Skill composition and young employment
+3.2 Skill composition and youngsters employment

-3.2.1 Skill definition:
+3.2.1 Skill definition

-Another goal of this paper is to assess the impact of an increase in the minimum wage of young workers on the job-skill composition.
-Therefore, we need to classify workers as skilled or non-skilled, according to some skill definition.
+Since the major goal of this paper is to assess the impact of an increase in the minimum wage of young workers on the job-skill composition, we need to classify workers as skilled or non-skilled, according to some skill definition.
 In the database used, firms classify their workers in "job levels" (from 1 to 8), according to the tasks and skills required for the job.
-This classification was defined by law (Decreto Lei 121/78 of 2nd July).
-Hence, we will classify a worker as non-skilled if he performs totally determined simple tasks, which require only practical knowledge and are easily acquired in a short time (level 1 and 2).
+This classification was defined by law and hence we will classify a worker as non-skilled if he performs totally determined simple tasks, which require only practical knowledge and are easily acquired in a short time (level 1 and 2) (Decree-Law 121/78 of 2nd July).
 All other workers are classified as skilled.
 This classification is prefered to the classical definition using educational status of the workers because we have a young labour force with a very small average of years of schooling (around 5 years).
 Also, the classification procedure is the firm's task, which implies that skills that are not captured by a schooling measure (e.g. ability) can potentially be observed by the employer.